tq-systems/meta-tq/meta-tq/doc/README.TQMa64xxL.md

 * On the MBaX4XxL REV.010x, the SD card can't be reset by software.
 This can make the redetection of an SD card unreliable after it has been switched to UHS mode.
+* The WLAN/bluetooth adapter of the MBaX4XxL REV.010x is unsupported

 ## Artifacts